Previous Speaker Presentations

 The practices we follow are transferable to organizations of varying industry and size and I look forward to sharing my experiences to help you with yours.

-Former, VP Global Brand Systems
+Formerly, VP Global Brand

 Robin C. Rotenberg